SimonRenggli1/Spirit-Seekers/README.md

 - Players must work together to gather evidence, solve puzzles, and capture the ghosts before they can escape.
 - Scoring system that records the best scores and the best hunting teams.
 - Day and night cycle, which affects the gameplay and the behavior of the ghosts.
-- Replayable, with procedurally generated levels, randomized ghost behaviors, and different game modes.
+- Replayable, with randomized ghost behaviors, and different game modes.

 ### Requirements
-- Unity (version x.x or higher)
-- HFPS (Horror FPS) Asset Pack
+## Minimum:
+- Memory: 8 GB
+- Graphics Card: AMD Radeon R9 290 / 390
+- CPU: AMD FX-8350
+- File Size: 16 GB
+- OS: Windows 10 64Bit

+## Recomended:
+- Memory: 8 GB
+- Graphics Card: NVIDIA GeForce GTX 970
+- CPU: Intel Core i5-4590
+- File Size: 16 GB
+- OS: Windows 10 64Bit

 ### Installation
 1. Clone or download this repository